mikesizz/lookingglass/README.md

 ```
 Customization Options Currently Available :

+* topImage: 'provide an ID of your choosing'
+* bottomImage: 'provide an ID of your choosing'
 * viewportSize : "small" , "medium" , "large"
 * viewportShape : "circle" , "square" , "horizontal-rectangle" , "vertical-rectangle"
 * viewportOrientation: 'N' , 'S' , 'W' , 'E'

 Further Customization :

 Of course you can always modify the lookingglass elements by using css, js or other means.
-By targeting #lg-bottom-image you can put a shadow or gradient inside the lookingglass viewport, provide a border or border image, or really anything else you can think of.
+By targeting #lg-bottom-image (or your provided bottom image container) you can put a shadow or gradient inside the lookingglass viewport, provide a border or border image, or really anything else you can think of.
 Just be careful when modifying size and or background attributes as it may disrupt the lookingglass effect.
 As always, test everything before you go to production.